If you’re on the hunt for the best lentil recipes, you’re in for a delicious treat.

 Red lentil soup with garlic, lemon, bread, and rosemary

-This hearty and tomato-rich red lentil soup is our winter weeknight favorite.
+This hearty and tomato-rich red lentil soup is ready in just 30 minutes.

 12. Lentil and rice ‘Mujaddara’